RenqiChen/The_Crop/README.md

 EN: English, CH: Chinese

-The codes for the prompts of seed benchmark are released in ./Code/benchmark.
+The codes for the prompts of Crop benchmark are released in ./Code/benchmark.

 ### Usage